-The ticket vendor advised us to be at the bus station an hour before departure.
+The ticket vendor advises us to be at the bus station an hour before departure.
 Don’t bother, as it’s not really necessary and I’m not sure why – you’ll just be hanging around.

 As a bus virgin in Argentina, the sketchy plan is to travel from Buenos Aires (BA) down to Ushuaia by bus, which is over 3,000 kilometres.
 Thinking it will probably be on 3 very long bus trips over about 50+ hours, if all goes to plan.

-Our first taxi ride, during the 9-day stay in BA, with the barely out-of-nappy wild-eyed driver with a Formula 1 attitude, proved an exhilarating ride!
+Our first taxi ride during the 9-day stay in BA, with the barely out-of-nappy wild-eyed driver with a Formula 1 attitude, proves an exhilarating ride!